Lawrenceville Hit and Run Accident Lawyer

 • Managing communication with all outside parties: An attorney can save you time and energy by managing communication on your behalf.
 Your lawyer will talk with the authorities, check in for updates, and provide statements on your behalf to relevant parties.

-• Helping you understand the laws, regulations, and best practices around your case: Your attorney will help you understand how your state’s statutes affect your case.
+• We help you navigate the laws, regulations, and recommended practices related to your case, recognizing that each state has its own rules regarding accidents, impaired driving, and how these issues intersect.
 In Georgia, it is illegal under any circumstances to leave the scene of an accident before it is documented and reported on properly.

 • Calculating damages and negotiating a settlement: Your attorney will help you identify all damages you have suffered, including the projected future costs of care and financial impacts of lost wages.
-We can then document and present these figures to the at-fault party, helping you negotiate toward the highest settlement possible using all of the best practices we have learned over our years of representing cases like yours.
+We can then document and present these figures to the at-fault party, helping you negotiate toward a strong settlement using all of the effective practices we have learned over our years of representing cases like yours.

 What Can Be Done if the Hit and Run Driver Is Never Identified?